Winter storm leaves at least 37 dead nationwide as residents in western New York remain trapped under feet of snow - KTVZ

 Western New York is drowning in thick “lake effect” snow — which forms when cold air moves over the warm waters of the Great Lakes — just one month after the region was slammed with a historic snowstorm.

 As rescue crews and hundreds of plow drivers fanned out on Christmas Day, even emergency and recovery vehicles sent out to help have gotten stuck in the snow.
-Eleven ambulances that had to be abandoned were dug out on Sunday, officials said.
+Eleven abandoned ambulances were dug out on Sunday, officials said.

-“The rescue team was rescuing rescuers … it was so horrible,” Erie County executive Mark Poloncarz said during a news conference Sunday.
-Many of New York’s weather-related fatalities were in Erie County, where some people were found dead in cars and on the street in snowbanks, he said.
+“We had to send specialized rescue crews to go get the rescuers,” Mark Poloncarz, the executive of Erie County, which includes Buffalo, told “CNN This Morning” Monday, adding it was the worst storm he could remember.
+“It was just horrendous, and it was horrendous for 24 hours in a row.”

+“We’re used to snow here, we can handle snow,” he said.
+“But with the wind, the blinding views — it was complete whiteouts — and the extreme cold, it was some of the worst conditions that any of us have ever seen.”

 Hundreds of National Guard troops have been deployed to help with rescue efforts in New York.
 State police had been involved in over 500 rescues by Sunday, including delivering a baby and helping a man with 4% left on his mechanical heart, the governor said.